Dubeysatvik123/InterPe/README.md

-Car Price Predictor
 Overview

-The Car Price Predictor is a machine learning application designed to estimate the price of a car based on its features such as year, kilometers driven, company, and fuel type.
+The machine learning application designed to estimate the price of a car and ipl team winning based on its features such as year, kilometers driven, company, and fuel type.
 This project leverages a RandomForestRegressor model and provides an interactive user interface using Streamlit.
 Features

     Data Preprocessing: Cleans and prepares the dataset, handles non-numeric values, and converts categorical features to numerical representations.